-Currently, the Pfizer vaccine is approved for emergency use authorization by the FDA for ages 12 years and older.
+Currently, the Pfizer vaccine is fully approved by the FDA for ages 16 years and older; it remains under emergency use authorization for children ages 12-15.
 Hopefully, Moderna is not too far behind in its approval for children.
 As parents, we could not wait for the day our children were eligible for the COVID vaccines.

 My 13-year-old son has received two doses of the Pfizer vaccine.
 To him, it means fewer restrictions and better protection against serious illness from COVID.
 He can’t wait to not wear his mask, especially when playing basketball.

 The question I get asked often is if the COVID vaccine is safe for children.
 Please remember that even though fewer children than adults have been infected by COVID, children can still get infected with COVID, get sick from COVID, and spread COVID.
 Vaccination is a critical tool to help stop the pandemic and get back to normalcy.